 How you can test your site

-Google provide online analytics which you can query via BigQuery.
-If you want to reproduce the report we based this analysis on and compare your website to your competitors, then you can use the Peakhour.IO Website Speed Comparison report.
-We automatically discover your competitors, run them through Web Vitals and graph the results.
+Google provides online analytics that you can query via BigQuery.
+If you want to reproduce the report this analysis is based on and compare your website to your competitors, you can use the Peakhour.IO Website Speed Comparison report.
+We automatically discover your competitors, run them through Web Vitals, and graph the results.

 Conclusion

-If nothing changes then quite a few Australian Magento Stores are going to be penalised in May 2021.
-The majority of sites don't leverage Magento 2's ability to cache dynamic pages, and if they do then they're not serving optimal images.
+If nothing changes, quite a few Australian Magento stores could lose search visibility in May 2021.
+The majority of sites don't use Magento 2's ability to cache dynamic pages, and if they do, they're often not serving optimal images.